ymcui/expmrc/README.md

 ## Data

 As stated in the paper, we **DO NOT** provide any training data.
 We intend to encourage our community to develop unsupervised or semi-supervised approaches for promoting Explainable MRC.

+Nonetheless, we provide the pseudo training data that was used in our paper.
+Please check `pseudo-training-data` directory.

 For the developmemt sets of ExpMRC, please see `data` directory.